Imperial Highway: History

+Imperial Highway was built in large part because of lobbying from the Imperial Highway Association, founded in 1929.
+The Imperial Highway Association lobbied city and county governments to build Imperial Highway, gaining cities along the way until the highway finished construction in 1961.

 Imperial Highway was initially conceived as a commercial route connecting Imperial County to Los Angeles County.
-A segment remains today in Imperial County which connects Interstate 8 near Ocotillo.
+A segment remains today as California County Route S2 in Imperial County which connects Interstate 8 near Ocotillo.
+A segment in San Diego County was renamed the Great Overland Stage Route of 1849.
 Another segment adjacent to Lake Elsinore (Riverside County) was once indicated on 1960s vicinity maps by H.M.
 Gousha (Gousha), publisher of street maps.

 Other uses

 There are other Imperial Highways in the United States, including one in San Diego (better known as Imperial Avenue) and in the Detroit suburbs of Redford Township, Michigan and Westland, Michigan.
-Westland's version runs two blocks, northeast from Hambleton Street, across John Hauk Road and stopping at Pardo Street.
+Despite the name, Westland's version runs a mere three blocks, north from Bock Street, then northeast from Hambleton Street, across John Hauk Road and stopping at Pardo Street.
+(It used to continue to Ford Road, but this section has been a hardware store parking lot since the 1970s.)